 Google proves that good things really can come in small packages with its Nest WiFi family of mesh routers ($269 for the 2-pack we reviewed).
 The compact mesh units have the power to fill a home with strong Wi-Fi signal, and even feature a built-in Google Home speaker for voice commands and playing music, giving owners the same sort of smart speaker control offered by the Netgear Orbi Voice, an expensive add-on to our top pick for the previous best mesh Wi-Fi system, the Netgear Orbi.

 The Nest WiFi kit isn't perfect – we'd like to see more customization options and better range from the individual units – but compared to the latest competing mesh systems, the Nest WiFi is smaller and more affordable than the Netgear Orbi with Orbi Voice extension, and more powerful than the latest Eero mesh system.
 In other words, the two-piece kit takes the lead when it comes to delivering Wi-Fi data and music.
 Read our whole Nest WiFi review to learn why its the best mesh Wi-Fi solution out there.
+(In fact, we named the Nest WiFi one of the best products of the year in our 2020 Tom's Guide Awards.)

-Nest WiFi: Design
+Nest WiFi review: Design

 Composed of devices that look like big plastic marshmallows, the Nest WiFi mesh devices are small and easy to hide.
 In addition to stashing them on a shelf, they fit on a windowsill or on a coffee table.
 The router has a 4.3-inch diameter and is 3.6 inches tall.
 By contrast, the Point extensions are a little smaller with a 4.0-inch diameter and 3.4-inch height.
 Both have shotgun-cooling holes at their bases and are tiny compared to comparable Netgear Orbi devices, which are larger and measure nearly 10 inches tall.